GerHobbelt/RE-flex/doc/index.md

 approximate regex pattern matching.
 The approximation error is contrained by an "edit distance" which is one by default.
 The edit distance is also called [Levenshstein distance](https://en.wikipedia.org/wiki/Levenshtein_distance).
-Instantiating a `reflex::FuzzyMatcher` takes an optional `MAX` paramter to contrain the edit distance permitted:
+Instantiating a `reflex::FuzzyMatcher` takes an optional `MAX` parameter to contrain the edit distance permitted:

 ~~~{.cpp}